“Oh Tommy Tommy! Tommy Tommy Tommy Tommy Robinson.”

 The newly-formed Football Lads Against Fascism (FLAF) is aiming to build a working class movement to challenge the influence of Robinson and the DFLA.
 The group, which has a strong Scottish contingent and links with football firms across Britain, announced its pitch to supporters in a founding statement: “The basic message is football, anti-fascism and working class unity.”

-Co-founder and Celtic fan Stevie Harper says the group was formed because there was “no movement that specifically addresses working class football supporters.”
+Co-founder and Celtic fan Lee Stevens says the group was formed because there was “no movement that specifically addresses working class football supporters.”
 He believes such communities have been abandoned by the political left and exploited by far right groups peddling easy answers that blame immigrants for social problems.
-Harper feels these messages must be countered at grassroots level.
+Stevens feels these messages must be countered at grassroots level.

 Taking a stand in the stands